 Jesus told the woman that there is a water that gives us eternal life not just physical life.
 How many drinks have you had so far today?
 What about yesterday?
 Why do you need to keep drinking?
 That’s right – because you get thirsty again and again.

 But when you receive Jesus’ love and forgiveness you will never be thirsty in your heart ever again.
 Yes, you’ll be thirsty in your mouth again physically, but you will never be thirsty spiritually again.
 You’ll never lack someone to love you and care for you because God is always there loving you and caring for you no matter what.

 Because of Jesus you will never have to be “thirsty” for love again.

 With Jesus and his love, you can care for others even when they are different from you.

 DO SOMETHING TOGETHER

-Look in your fridge and name all the different kinds of drinks you have.
+Look in your fridge at all the different kinds of drinks you have.
 Which one will quench your thirst forever?
-Talk about how Jesus quenches our thirst for love forever.
+Talk about how Jesus quenches our thirst forever.

-You are my living water.
+Jesus, you are my living water.
 With you I always know I am loved and I always can love others too.
+Amen.